-FIGURE 3: Representative shear data for deuterated polystyrene brush under shear in cyclohexane (A), and toluene (B).
+FIGURE 3.
+Representative shear data for deuterated polystyrene brush under shear in cyclohexane (a), and toluene (b).
 In both cases, black circles represent shear of 0 s-1, whereas red squares represent data taken at 30,000 s-1.

-We have also been able to establish that the slight shear induced swelling reported by Baker $et\ al.$ [7] for a poor solvent (cyclohexane), was probably due to frictional heating of the solvent.
-In high shear fields, heat generated from friction between the solvent and interior surfaces of the apparatus does not readily dissipate, causing a $\sim 2\text{-}3\,^\circ\text{C}$ rise in the temperature of the shear cell.
+We have also been able to establish that the slight shear induced swelling reported by Baker et al. [7] for a poor solvent (cyclohexane), was probably due to frictional heating of the solvent.
+In high shear fields, heat generated from friction between the solvent and interior surfaces of the apparatus does not readily dissipate, causing a $\approx 2 \,^{\circ}$ C to 3 $^{\circ}$ C rise in the temperature of the shear cell.
 We were able to demonstrate that the brush height in cyclohexane is unaffected by shear when the cell temperature is carefully controlled.
 An elevated cyclohexane temperature swells the brush as the solvent quality improves.
 Naturally, these effects were not observed in toluene.

 Thus, our neutron reflectivity data represent the first comprehensive measurements of shear effects on the density profile of a grafted polymer brush into regimes that are predicted by some to display an effect.
-We cannot, at this time determine if the brush responds as predicted by Miao et al. [8], or if there is insufficient solvent penetration into the brush to exert enough force on the chains to induce conformational changes.
+We cannot at this time determine if the brush responds as predicted by Miao et al. [8], or if there is insufficient solvent penetration into the brush to exert enough force on the chains to induce conformational changes.
 Future measurements will distinguish between these cases.